ModernBetaNetwork/ModernBetaPatches/README.md

 # ModernBetaPatches

-Various client-side improvements for [Modern Beta](modernbeta.org).
+Cape fix for [Modern Beta](https://www.modernbeta.org/).
 This mod will only apply while logged onto the Modern Beta server, and will have no effect in singleplayer and on other multiplayer servers.
-The goal of this mod is to remove client/server disagreements for features that can only be implemented server-side.

-## Client Fixes

-- Turns server capes into real capes.
-- Prevents upper slabs from being placed.
-- Prevents upside down stairs from being placed.
-- Prevents top trapdoors from being placed.
-- Prevents stairs from connecting to other stairs.
-- Prevents fences from connecting to other blocks.
-- Prevents sprinting in survival mode.
-- Prevents swimming/crawling.

 ## Contributing